arveds/Send-O365MailMessage/README.md

  -SMTPServer  -> defaults to smtp.office365.com (optional)
  -BodyAsHTML  -> Switch indicated if Body is in html
  -Encoding    -> Encoding of the subject and the body one of "ASCII","UTF8","UniCode","UTF32","UTF7" (optional) defaults to "UTF8"
+ -From        -> From email adress. (optional) defaults to UserName from PSCredential Object